kevokc2/CS184A_FinalProject/README.md

 About
 -------------------------
 This is our final project for CS184A on ovarian cancer subtype classification, which uses a dataset of microscopy images provided by UBC (the host of the Kaggle competition).
-Our model uses a ResNet-50 architecture to be trained on the given data and evaluated by its accuracy.
+Our model makes use of an existing ResNet-50 architecture to be trained on the given data and evaluated by its accuracy.

 How to Use Data and Run
 -------------------------